Cazfri/teensy-sample-pedal/README.md

 ## Wiring

-This code uses the following pins for its various components.
+In addition to the pins reserved for the [Teensy audio shield](https://www.pjrc.com/store/teensy3_audio.html), this code also uses the following pins for its various components.

 | Component | Pin |
 | -------- | ------- |